MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Security/ConvertTo-SecureString.md

 ## NOTES

 Some characters, such as emoticons, correspond to several code points in the string that contains them.
-Such characters may cause problems and misunderstandings when used in a password&mdash;so it would be better to avoid them.
+Avoid using these characters because they may cause problems and misunderstandings when used in a password.

 ## RELATED LINKS

 [ConvertFrom-SecureString](ConvertFrom-SecureString.md)

 [Read-Host](../Microsoft.PowerShell.Utility/Read-Host.md)